EleutherAI/gpt-neox/README.md

 ## Weights and Biases

+[Weights & Biases to record our experiments](https://wandb.ai/eleutherai/neox) is a machine learning monitoring platform.
+To use wandb to monitor your gpt-neox experiments:
+1. Create an account at https://wandb.ai/site to generate your API key
+2. Log into Weights & Biases on your machine&mdash;you can do this by executing `wandb login`&mdash;your runs will automatically be recorded.
+3. Dependencies required for wandb monitoring can be found in and installed from `./requirements/requirements-wandb.txt`.
+An example config is provided in `./configs/local_setup_wandb.yml`.
-EleutherAI is currently using [Weights & Biases to record our experiments](https://wandb.ai/eleutherai/neox).
-If you are logged into Weights & Biases on your machine&mdash;you can do this by executing `wandb login`&mdash;your runs will automatically be recorded.
-There are two optional fields associated with Weights & Biases: <code><var>wandb_group</var></code> allows you to name the run group and <code><var>wandb_team</var></code> allows you to assign your runs to an organization or team account.
+4. There are two optional fields associated with Weights & Biases: <code><var>wandb_group</var></code> allows you to name the run group and <code><var>wandb_team</var></code> allows you to assign your runs to an organization or team account.
+An example config is provided in `./configs/local_setup_wandb.yml`.

 ## TensorBoard

-We also support using TensorBoard via the <code><var>tensorboard-dir</var></code> field.
+We support using TensorBoard via the <code><var>tensorboard-dir</var></code> field.
 Dependencies required for TensorBoard monitoring can be found in and installed from  `./requirements/requirements-tensorboard.txt`.

 ## Comet